Lodhi Colony: Visitor's attractions

-The four main shopping markets in this area are Jorbagh Market, Khanna Market and Meherchand Market and Main Market.
+The four main shopping markets in this area are Jorbagh Market, Khanna Market and Meharchand Market and Main Market.
 Chocolate Wheel Confectionery in the Jor Bagh area is a popular bakery from which Rajiv Gandhi used to buy cakes.

 Over 14 artists across the globe were commissioned to paint the walls of Lodhi Colony making it an India's first open-air art district.